- Reference Number: HEY-503/2014

 How do I prepare for the dermatological surgery?

-Please read the information leaflet.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
+You may share the information in this leaflet with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this procedure.
+We advise that you bring someone with you when you attend for surgery.

 - You should have had a good breakfast or lunch before your operation.